-Our G Adventures Inca Trail experience
+G Adventures Inca Trail review: our experience

 We did the 7-day Inca Trail package with G Adventures.
 You can find the full details of the itinerary and make a booking here.
 But first, let me tell you a bit about our own experience on the tour, and why we would recommend it to anybody planning to hike the Inca Trail.